Gleason grading system: Prognosis

-Gleason scores 2-4 are typically found in smaller tumors located in the transitional zone (around the urethra).
-These are typically found incidentally on surgery for benign prostatic hyperplasia (Note: not a precursor lesion for prostatic carcinoma).
+Gleason scores 2–4 are typically found in smaller tumors located in the transitional zone (around the urethra).
+These are typically found incidentally on surgery for benign prostatic hyperplasia, which is not itself a precursor lesion for prostatic carcinoma.

-The majority of treatable/treated cancers are of Gleason scores 5-7 and are detected due to biopsy after abnormal digital rectal exam or prostate specific antigen evaluation.
+The majority of treatable/treated cancers are of Gleason scores 5–7 and are detected due to biopsy after abnormal digital rectal examination or prostate-specific antigen evaluation.
 The cancer is typically located in the peripheral zone usually the posterior portion, explaining the rationale of performing the digital rectal exam.

-Tumors with Gleason scores 8-10 tend to be advanced neoplasms that are unlikely to be cured.
+Tumors with Gleason scores 8–10 tend to be advanced neoplasms that are unlikely to be cured.
 Although some evidence suggests that prostate cancers will become more aggressive over time, Gleason scores typically remain stable for several years.

 The Gleason scores then become part of the TNM or Whitmore-Jewett prostate cancer staging system to provide prognosis.

 History

-The Gleason scoring system takes its name from Donald Gleason, a pathologist at the Minneapolis Veterans Affairs Hospital, who developed it with colleagues at that facility in the 1960s.
+The Gleason scoring system takes its name from Donald Gleason (1920–2008), a pathologist at the Minneapolis Veterans Affairs Hospital, who developed it with colleagues at that facility in the 1960s.

 In 2005 the International Society of Urological Pathology altered the Gleason system, refining the criteria and changing the attribution of certain patterns.
-It has been shown that this "modified Gleason score" has higher performance than the original one, and is currently assumed standard in urological pathology.
+It has been shown that this "modified Gleason score" has higher performance than the original one, and it is currently assumed standard in urological pathology.
 In this form, it remains an important tool.

 However, problematic aspects of the original Gleason grading system still characterize the 2005 revision.
 The predominant lowest score assigned is Gleason 3+3 = 6.
 Patients who are told their Gleason score is 6 out of 10 may interpret that they have a more aggressive intermediate cancer and experience greater anxiety.
 More importantly, some classification systems fail to clearly distinguish between Gleason 3+4 = 7 and Gleason 4+3 = 7, with the latter having a worse prognosis.

 Therefore, in 2014 an international multidisciplinary conference was convened to revise the 2005 system.
 A 5-point Gleason Grade grouping similar to those such as PI-RADS used with prostate MRI evaluations was proposed to denote prognostically distinct stratification.
 Grade 1 would indicate the lowest-risk cancer while Grade 5 would indicate the most aggressive disease.
 The system was tested and validated against 20,000 prostatectomy specimens and at least 16,000 biopsy samples.

 The majority of conference participants concurred on the superiority of the scale over the 2005 Gleason grading system, pointing to the likelihood that overtreatment could be avoided for those patients whose cancer was assigned Grade 1.
 The World Health Organization's 2016 edition of Pathology and Genetics: Tumours of the Urinary System and Male Genital Organs has accepted the 2014 system, which can be used in conjunction with the 2005 Gleason system.